mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/_index.md

 ## Features

-#### API
+#### RPC API

-Using the [RPC API](/extend/plugins/server/reference/#api) your server plugin has fast and efficient access to create, read, update and delete operations on server data models.
+With the [RPC API](/extend/plugins/server/reference/#api), your server plugin can create, read, update and delete operations on server data models.

-A simple and common use case is a plugin listening to some third-party webhook and creating new posts in Mattermost based on events received from the webhook.
+A common use case is a plugin listening to a third-party webhook, creating posts in Mattermost based on events received from the webhook.

 #### Hooks

-With [hooks](/extend/plugins/server/reference/#hooks) get alerted by RPC when certain server events occur.
-For example, when the server configuration changes get alerted by hooking into the [OnConfigurationChange](/extend/plugins/server/reference/#Hooks.OnConfigurationChange) hook.
+With [hooks](/extend/plugins/server/reference/#hooks), get alerted by RPC when certain server events occur.
+For example, use the [OnConfigurationChange](/extend/plugins/server/reference/#Hooks.OnConfigurationChange) hook to get alerted of server configuration changes.

-#### Extend the REST API
+#### REST API

-By making use of the [ServeHTTP](/extend/plugins/server/reference/#Hooks.ServeHTTP) hook your plugin can extend the existing Mattermost REST API.
+Use the [ServeHTTP](/extend/plugins/server/reference/#Hooks.ServeHTTP) hook to extend the existing Mattermost REST API with your plugin.

-This can be extremely useful when building plugins that contain both web app and server parts.
-The server part can expose new functionality to the web app part, as if it was just another part of the Mattermost REST API.
+This is useful when building plugins that contain both web app and server parts.
+The server part can expose new functionality to the web app part, as if it was another part of the Mattermost REST API.

 ## How It Works

 When a plugin is uploaded to a Mattermost server and activated, the server checks to see if there is a backend portion included as part of the plugin by looking at the [plugin's manifest](/extend/plugins/manifest-reference/).
 If one is found, the server will start a new process using the executable included with the plugin.

-Immediately after start-up, the `OnActivate` hook will be triggered via RPC.
+Immediately after start-up, the `OnActivate` hook is triggered via RPC.
 Similarly, on plugin deactivation the `OnDeactivate` hook is triggered.

-Once running, the server plugin is free to listen to hooks, make API calls, interact with third-party services or do whatever else it needs to.
+Once running, the server plugin can listen to hooks, make API calls, interact with third-party services or do whatever else it needs to.